pravinsdabhade/SpringBoot2MvvmZkExample/README.md

 If you face blocked mirror for repositories error whiling maven run then refer the settings.xml(available into this project for reference purpose) in your local machine .m2 folder.

+To visit <b> http://localhost:8080/ </b> on your browser.</br>
+By default mvvvm.zul page set as homepage in property (xml) file.

 To visit http://localhost:8080/demo on your browser, will respone simple zk page.

-By default mvvvm.zul page satted as homepage in property (xml) file.
-To visit <b> http://localhost:8080/ </b> on your browser.

 Reference URL : https://www.zkoss.org/wiki/ZK_Getting_Started/Tutorial#MVC:_Autowire_UI_objects_to_data_members